lake-wg/authz/draft-selander-ace-ake-authz.md

 RS proactively sends the AS Request Creation Hints message to C to signal the information on where C can reach the AS.
 RS piggybacks the AS Request Creation Hints message using Auxiliary Data of the LAKE message 1.
 Before continuing the LAKE handshake, based on the AS Request Creation Hints information, C sends a POST request to the token endpoint at the AS requesting the access token.
-The AS issues to C a Bearer token that is cryptographically protected based on the secret shared between the AS and RS.
+The AS issues an assertion to C that is cryptographically protected based on the secret shared between the AS and RS.
+In this profile, the assertion is encoded as a Bearer Token.
 C presents this token to RS in the Auxiliary Data of the LAKE message 2.
 RS verifies the token based on the possession of the shared secret with the AS and authenticates C.